I have a confession to make.

 Sometimes, however, I can write super-fast.

-When I was regularly blogging about cooker hoods and ovens, I could race through writing five or six solid posts in a day.
-Each post would be well-edited and useful for its readers.
+When I was regularly blogging about cooker hoods and ovens, I could race through writing 4 or 5 short posts in a day.

 The breadmaker technique allows you to blog fast

 Add the following ingredients to the bread pan in the order listed:

 - 250g granary flour and 150g strong white flour